All in stock items will be dispatched same day from our fully stocked warehouse

 Eye are one of the most sensitive parts of your body, so protecting them when working with chemicals, vapours, particles, or any dangerous liquid is a wise idea.
 Safety goggles provide a reliable barrier between your eyes and the rest of the world, allowing you to carry on with your project.

 Ideally, safety goggles should be comfortable to wear without causing any issues while fitting properly around the eyes, allowing for movement without rubbing the skin.

-An essential piece of equipment for any laboratory working with noxious gases; a fume cupboard is a large piece of safety equipment that is used for drawing out fumes.
+An essential piece of equipment for any laboratory working with noxious gases; a fume cupboard is a large piece of safety equipment that is used for drawing out hazardous fumes that could seriously effect your health.
 They have a glass window that can create a small opening to allow for potentially dangerous experiments to be carried out inside of it whilst protecting the user from chemical splashes, dangerous fumes or flames.

 As with the first aid kits; a fire extinguisher is arguably an essential piece of safety equipment that should be present in any environment.
 There are a few different types of fire extinguishers; generally, laboratories will require a few different kinds in order to combat different types of fire.